aFarkas/html5shiv/readme.md

 ###Manual instalation

 Download and extract the [latest zip package](https://github.com/aFarkas/html5shiv/archive/master.zip) from this repositiory and copy the two files `dist/html5shiv.js` and `dist/html5shiv-printshiv.js` into your project.
-Then include them into your `<head>` as above
+Then include one of them into your `<head>` as above.

 ## HTML5 Shiv API